 2.3 Guns that fail by any significant margin will not be able to be used.

 2.4 Velocity reducers are not permitted.

-2.5 There is no limit to BB weight except for when chronoing.
-However, only bb’s supplied by Combat Airsoft can be used in rental guns.
+2.5 There is no limit to BB weight however, only bb’s supplied by Combat Airsoft can be used in rental guns.

 3 Safety Brief